-It us unknown how the combination of arginine alpha-ketoglutarate enhances performance, but is most likely caused by elevating levels of nitric oxide [R].
+It is unknown how the combination of arginine alpha-ketoglutarate enhances performance but it’s most likely caused by elevated levels of nitric oxide .

 Alpha-ketoglutarate enhances bone formation.
-It regulates the synthesis of collagen possibly by increasing the amount of molecules available for synthesis.
+It regulates the synthesis of collagen possibly by increasing the number of molecules available for synthesis.
 Collagen is a significant component of bone tissue.

-Alpha-ketoglutarate also has immune-enhancing properties and is potentially useful in delaying aging [R].
+Alpha-ketoglutarate also has immune-enhancing properties and is potentially useful in delaying aging .